MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 The value $true for this parameter enables the Microsoft integrated reporting experience.
 The following results are possible:

-- **Users can report messages to Microsoft only (the user submission mailbox isn't used)**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $false.
+- **Users can report messages to Microsoft only (the reporting mailbox isn't used)**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $false.
 This is the default result.
-- **Users can report messages to Microsoft and reported messages are sent to the user submissions mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
+- **Users can report messages to Microsoft and reported messages are sent to the reporting mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
 To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

 The value $false for this parameter has the following possible results:

-- **The Microsoft integrated reporting experience is enabled, but reported messages are sent only to the user submissions mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
+- **The Microsoft integrated reporting experience is enabled, but reported messages are sent only to the reporting mailbox**: The ReportJunkToCustomizedAddress, ReportNotJunkToCustomizedAddress, and ReportPhishToCustomizedAddress parameter values are $true.
 To create the policy, use the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
 - **The Microsoft integrated reporting experience is disabled.
-Third-party tools send reported messages to the user submissions mailbox**: The EnableThirdPartyAddress parameter value is $true.
+Third-party tools send reported messages to the reporting mailbox**: The EnableThirdPartyAddress parameter value is $true.
 To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

 This parameter is required to create the report submission policy only if you set the value to $false (the default value is $true).